Best daily deals

 The Apple AirPods Pro address listeners complaints about a lack of seal from the previous generations.

 The Google Pixel Buds Pro and Apple AirPods Pro are identical in terms of Bluetooth codecs and versions—they both have Bluetooth 5.0 and use SBC and AAC.
-If Google was only going to put one high quality codec in its headset specifically meant to be used with Android phones, AAC was an odd choice.
+If Google was only going to put one high-quality codec in its headset specifically meant to be used with Android phones, AAC was an odd choice.
 AAC works best with iOS and has been shown to perform poorly with some Android devices.
 You may notice some latency when using AAC to stream audio and video to the Pixel Buds Pro.

-Pairing your Android device to the Google Pixel Buds Pro is a piece of cake because you can use Android’s Fast Pair.
+Pairing your Android device with the Google Pixel Buds Pro is a piece of cake because you can use Android’s Fast Pair.
 By pairing one of your Android devices with Fast Pair, the Pixel Buds Pro automatically connects to all of your Android devices.
-When paired to Android devices with Fast Pair, the Google Pixel Buds Pro uses audio switching technology to move between devices depending on what kind of sound is coming from each device.
+When paired to Android devices with Fast Pair, the Google Pixel Buds Pro uses audio-switching technology to move between devices depending on what kind of sound is coming from each device.
 For example, if your Pixel Buds Pro is hooked up to your smartphone and your tablet receives an email notification sound, the headset won’t switch to the tablet.
 However, an incoming phone call would prompt a switch.
 If you have a non-Android device you can set up the headphones with Bluetooth multipoint to simultaneously connect to up to two source devices.

 In the same vein, pairing your iPhone to the Apple AirPods Pro simply requires opening the AirPods Pro case and clicking “Connect” on the card that pops up on your phone screen.
 Once you pair your AirPods Pro with one Apple device, it will automatically be paired to other devices connected to the same iCloud account.
-Connecting the Apple AirPods Pro to a non-Apple device, and connecting the Google Pixel Buds Pro to a non-Android device involves going into your smartphone’s Bluetooth settings and connecting the headset from there.
+Connecting the Apple AirPods Pro to a non-Apple device and connecting the Google Pixel Buds Pro to a non-Android device involves going into your smartphone’s Bluetooth settings and connecting the headset from there.

 Does the Google Pixel Buds Pro have better battery life than the Apple AirPods Pro?